LGBTQ rights in Romania: Living conditions

 LGBTQ community pride events (such as film screenings, concerts, art exhibitions and community building events) are also held annually in Brașov, Sibiu and Oradea, although these cities have not yet hosted a pride parade.

 Romania has a vibrant online LGBTQ media and blogosphere.
 Key online newsletters include Angelicuss and GayOne.
 In October 2008, Be An Angel launched Romania's first LGBTQ television channel, Angelicuss TV, which only broadcasts online.
 At the same time, most traditional LGBTQ media has ceased operating; there are currently no print magazines or newspapers.

 In the late 2010s and early 2020s, there has been a spread of LGBTQ community organisations and events outside Bucharest to other regional centres.
 However, despite greater access to the active community within Bucharest through social media, a huge gap still exists in unifying regional activists with those in the capital.
+In 2025, a ranking published by the Brussels-based non-governmental organisation ILGA-Europe placed Romania as the worst country in the EU for LGBTQ+ people, overtaking Poland which was previoulsy on top of the ranking for five years on a row.

 Anti-LGBT movements

 In 2015, an alliance was formed between over 30 Romanian NGOs under the name of Coalition for Family.
 The coalition's main activity consisted in promoting and collecting signatures for a citizen's initiative aiming to revise the Constitution and prevent interpretations that would permit gay marriage.
 By May 2016 the coalition had gathered over 3 million signatures.
 The proposal is actively supported by the Romanian Orthodox Church.
 On 20 July 2016, the nine judges of the Constitutional Court ruled unanimously that the proposal to change the constitution's definition of marriage was valid.
 In October 2018, the referendum to define marriage as exclusively heterosexual failed.
 The referendum was invalid and failed due to low voter turnout; it did not reach the threshold needed.